k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/24_broadway_exam_with_solution.md

 Broadway Data Inspector (the yellow segment):

-\- A:  Enables editing the metadata when running a flow with Debug ON.
+\- A:  Enables editing the metadata during the runtime.

-\- B:  Can identify and display complex Object data type structures regardless of the DEBUG flag.
+\- B:  Can identify and display complex Object data types, their schemas and values.

-\- C:  Displays the columns of complex Object data types but does not enable connecting them individually to other Actors arguments.
+\- C:  Allows to connect individual columns of complex Object data types to other Actors arguments.

-\- D:  None of the above.
+\- D:  All of the above.

 (**Solution 19.
-A: The Broadway Data inspector allows editing the metadata during runtime.
-B is incorrect because the structure can be identified in Debug mode only.
-C is incorrect since the columns of the complex data type can be connected individually to other Actors**).
+D: All the above**).